Fracture (2007 film): Plot

 Nunally comes up with a scheme to plant false evidence to implicate Crawford, which Beachum rejects.
-With no new evidence to present, Beachum has to concede the trial is lost, and Crawford is acquitted.
+With no new evidence to present, Beachum concedes the trial is lost, and Crawford is acquitted.
 Disgraced, Nunally commits suicide outside the court.

 Beachum's future with the prestigious law firm is now in tatters.
 However, he begins to see his DA job as a means to fight for justice for those such as Crawford's wife.
 Crawford himself observes the change, commenting sarcastically that Beachum has "found God".
 This motivates Beachum to continue searching for evidence, almost obsessively.

 Realizing that Crawford's plan is to dispose of the only eyewitness to the crime, Beachum obtains a court order to keep Jennifer on life support.
-He arrives at the hospital, but is unable to prevent staff turning off her life support.
+He arrives at the hospital, but is unable to prevent staff turning off the machines.

 A mix-up of cell phones causes Beachum to realize that Nunally and Crawford both used the same type of gun, a .45 caliber Glock 21.
 He figures out that before the crime Crawford must have switched his and Nunally's guns in the hotel room where Jennifer and Nunally secretly met.
 Crawford had shot his wife with Nunally's gun, then reloaded it.

 The detective had arrived on the scene carrying Crawford's gun, and both had put down their weapons as a preliminary move in negotiations.
 When Nunally had recognized Jennifer, rushing over to her, Crawford had switched the guns again, retrieving his own, unused, weapon.
 When Crawford had reappeared brandishing his gun, Nunally tackled and assaulted him, before Crawford's arrest.
 Nunally had then unwittingly holstered the murder weapon, allowing the unused gun to be taken as evidence.

 Beachum confronts Crawford with his deductions.
 With Jennifer now dead, the bullet lodged in her head can now be retrieved and matched with Nunally's gun.
 Crawford confesses, confident he is protected by the principle of double jeopardy.

 However, Beachum informs him that by allowing his wife to die, Crawford can now be prosecuted for murder, having previously been tried merely for attempted murder.
 Since he had taken Jennifer off life support, new charges can be filed against Crawford and a new trial can be held.
 Crawford is arrested by waiting police.

 The film ends with a new trial about to begin, with Beachum prosecuting and Crawford surrounded by a team of highly paid defense attorneys.